jmbredenberg/Mafia-rules/README.md

 ##Current Moderators

-The mods for this game are Ian Clester and Isaac Grosof.
-You can reach the mods for this game through the forum account ijaacg or iap-2016-mafia-gms@mit.edu.
+The mods for this game are Jackie Bredenberg, Luke Sciarappa, and Dylan Hendrickson.
+You can reach the mods for this game through the forum account lambhen or by emailing lambhen@mit.edu.

 ##Communication